12 Ways to Repurpose Food Scraps into Something Equally (or More) Delicious

-Turn Citrus Peels Into Candy
+Turn Citrus Peels into Candy

 There's a ton of antioxidants and vitamin C in citrus peels such as grapefruit, lemons, limes, and oranges.
-Make sure you wash them thoroughly first, then try making candied peels for a better-for-you sweet treat.
+Make sure you wash them thoroughly, then try making candied peels for a better-for-you sweet treat.
 Use the zest to brighten up baked goods and savory dishes.
 Or use the peels to make your own limoncello for cocktails.

 Coat Your Food with Bottom-of-the-Bag Crumbs

 Those crumbs in the bottom of the chip bag or box of crackers don't have to go to waste.
 Many dishes such as casseroles benefit from their crunchy addition as a topper.
 Crushed chips also make great coatings for chicken, fish, and other proteins.
 If your cereal or cookie box is almost empty, save those crumbs to top ice cream or cupcakes.